AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-The latest social media scam, especially as it relates to car insurance, is ghost broking.
-This is when people pose as insurance brokers to sell fraudulent policies.
-Find out how exactly ghost broking works, how to spot it, and what to do if you fall victim to a fake insurance scam like this.
+Ghost broking is a scam where fraudsters sell fake or invalid insurance policies to unsuspecting customers, often through social media.
+Individuals pose as insurance brokers to sell fraudulent policies.
+Find out how exactly ghost broking works, how to avoid it, and what to do if you fall victim to a fake insurance scam like this.

 What Are Ghost Brokers?